America’s Nurses — the Pillars of Healthcare

 “Caring is the essence of nursing.”

 One nurse told me that towards the end of a particularly demanding and stressful weekend of illnesses, the nurses on shift took to flipping a coin to see who would call dad with another care concern.
 Another story had a nurse calling my father’s home at some very late hour and asking: “Is this Dr. Kelly?”
-And the retort by my spent dad was “Well, it’s not Spartacus!”
+And the retort by my drained dad was “Well, it’s not Spartacus!”
 Still, nurses told me and my family that dad was always approachable and would never publicly rebuke a nurse colleague.